FREQUENTLY ASKED QUESTIONS:

 Question: Will the University declare itself a sanctuary campus?

 Answer: The University is taking all possible steps within the law to support our students and other University community members, including those who are undocumented or who qualify for relief under DACA.
-The University is working on concrete steps to help undocumented and DACA students, including providing greater access to mental health and legal resources, and additional financial support.
+The University continues to take concrete steps to help undocumented and DACA students, including providing greater access to mental health and legal resources, and additional financial support.
 The University is focusing on these positive actions and is not considering declaring itself a “sanctuary campus,” as it is not a well-defined term.

 KEY UNIVERSITY CONTACTS